 How to Make a Poke Bowl with Salmon

 - Marinate the salmon.
 Combine all poke bowl sauce ingredients and the white parts of the green onions together in a large mixing bowl.
-Cube the salmon, making sure to go against the grain, just like with meat and marinate in the poke sauce.
+Cube the salmon into 1-2 inch cubes, making sure to go against the grain, just like with meat and marinate in the poke sauce.
 Toss to combine and marinate for 15-45 minutes, no longer than 1 hour.
+The salmon should be firm and tender.

 Longer marinating times can result in tough fish.
-If you are planning to use the poke sauce as your dressing, set aside half and toss the other half with the salmon.

-- Cook the rice.
+If you are planning to use the poke sauce as your dressing, set aside half and toss the other half with the salmon. - Cook the rice.
 Meanwhile, cook the rice according to package instructions.
-The rice can be prepared ahead of time and served as warm rice or cold.
+The rice can be prepared ahead of time and served as warm or cold, your choice.
+I prefer mine warmed.

 - Prepare the salmon.
 Remove the salmon from the marinade and don’t dab it dry, let the sauce stick to it.
 Discard marinade.
 Do not use this as your dressing.